Daphne Caruana Galizia: Early life and education

 Daphne Anne Vella was born on 26 August 1964 in Tower Road, Sliema.
-She was the eldest of four sisters born to the businessman Michael Alfred Vella and his wife Rose Marie Vella (née Mamo).
+She was the eldest of four daughters born to the businessman Michael Alfred Vella and his wife Rose Marie Vella (née Mamo).
 She was educated at St Dorothy's Convent (Mdina) and St Aloysius' College, Birkirkara.
-She attended the University of Malta as a mature student and took a BA (Hons) in Archaeology with a minor in Anthropology in 1997, featuring on the Dean's List in 1996.
+She attended the University of Malta as a mature student and took a BA (Hons) in archaeology with a minor in anthropology in 1997, featuring on the Dean's List in 1996.

 Caruana Galizia was exposed to politics in her late teens, having been arrested when she was 18 years old following participation in anti-government protests.
-The policeman who arrested her, Angelo Farrugia, went on to become the Speaker of the Maltese parliament.
+The policeman who arrested her, Angelo Farrugia, went on to become the Speaker of the Parliament of Malta.

-In 1985, she married the lawyer Peter Caruana Galizia, a grandson of John Caruana and a great-grandson of E.L.
-Galizia and A.A.
+In 1985, she married the lawyer Peter Caruana Galizia, a grandson of John Caruana and a great-grandson of E. L. Galizia and A.A.
 Caruana.
 The couple had three sons, Matthew, Andrew and Paul.
 Matthew was a member of the International Consortium of Investigative Journalists.
 The family left Sliema in 1990, moving to Bidnija, a hamlet in the limits of Mosta.